 - Revenge Myopia: DaiMon Bok is incensed by Picard killing his son, but Picard did it entirely out of defense.

-- We Will Have Perfect Health in the Future: Dr. Crusher is surprised when Picard mentions he has a headache, since they're extremely rare.
-Of course, as Trek commentator SF Debris points out, this contradicts itself because headaches are apparently rare enough that Crusher is taken aback by its mention, but also common enough that Picard can identify it and know that it's not serious.
+- We Will Have Perfect Health in the Future: Dr. Crusher is surprised when Picard mentions he has a headache, since they're extremely rare, though not rare enough that neither knows what they are or that they're not serious.
+She also mentions the common cold as a thing of the past.